 Get to know the educators who are excited to bring you EdCampSWCT!

 @robpennington9 Robert Pennington is an Elementary Curriculum and Instruction Site Director at Rowayton Elementary School (AP) in Norwalk, CT.
 He is a lifelong learner who attends and presents at conferences.
 He recently presented at ISTE and ASCD Leader to Leader conference.
 Rob has presented on Building Teacher Leaders Google Classroom, and breaking down the walls of your classroom.
 He loves all things technology and is always trying to implement new tools to personalize learning for all students.
 He believes in collaborating with others to foster conditions that create a highly relational and 21st century learning environment where creativity is nurtured and student learning is revered.

-@iplante Sharon LePage Plante has been in special education for over 22 years.
+@iplante Sharon LePage Plante has been in special education for over 23 years.
 She currently works at The Southport School in Southport, CT an independent school for students with language-based learning disabilities.
-As well as a classroom teacher, she is Director of Technology, focusing on how the tools of technology can support the learning of skills and enhance academic development.
+As well as a classroom teacher, she is Chief Technology Integrator, focusing on how the tools of technology can support the learning of skills and enhance academic development.
 Sharon is the Academy of Orton-Gillingham Classroom Educator Certified.
-She is the past chair of the Connecticut Association of Independent Schools (CAIS) Commission on Technology and the 2016 recipient of the George Mason University College of Education and Human Development Distinguished Alumni Award.
+She is the past chair of the Connecticut Association of Independent Schools (CAIS) Commission on School Growth and Collaboration and the 2016 recipient of the George Mason University College of Education and Human Development Distinguished Alumni Award.
 Sharon is the co-author of Using Technology to Engage Students With Learning Disabilities released January 2016 by Corwin Press.
 She regularly presents on educational and assistive technology as a member of the Southport CoLAB.